UoB-HPC/SimEng/_sources/developer/components/pipeline/units.rst.txt

     Address generation is performed, before passing the instruction to the unit's supplied load handling function.
 Unlike other instructions, load instructions **are not** written to the output buffer, as execution cannot occur until the memory read concludes.
 It is the responsibility of the load handling function to ensure that the instruction is executed and results broadcast once the loaded data is available.

   Stores
     Address generation is performed, and the instruction is executed to determine the memory data to be written.
-The instruction is passed to the unit's supplied store handler.
+The instruction is passed to the unit's supplied store handler which typically facilitates the passing of to-be stored data once the store operation retires.

   Branches
     The instruction is executed, and queried to determine whether or not the results match the branch prediction originally associated with the instruction.
 If a misprediction is encountered, the branch predictor is informed, and a flush is raised to instruct the core to reset the program counter to the correct address and remove all incorrectly speculated instructions from the core.